What now for your marketing budget?

 You’ve cut your budget, paused most of your marketing activities, you are operating with a reduced team, where do you go from here?

 Each business will have its own unique scenario, and there isn’t a one-size-fits-all approach.
-The changes that you have made, were they a ‘panic pause’ to mitigate immediate cash flow risk, or a long term cull?
+The changes that you have made, were they a ‘panic pause’ to mitigate immediate cash flow risk or a long-term cull?
 Have you made the marketing team furloughed, or redundant?
-Is the marketing budget paused, or cancelled?
+Is the marketing budget paused, or canceled?

 Take an honest look at what you can afford to invest in marketing (to be honest, ‘zero’ might not cut it), and what skills you have retained.
-For example, there’s no point plunging what budget you do have into paid search, if you don’t have the skills to optimise and drive and ROI; you’ll just bleed cash.
+For example, there’s no point plunging what budget you do have into paid search if you don’t have the skills to optimize and drive and ROI; you’ll just bleed cash.

 Bear in mind that what worked before, may not work now.
 For example, you may have reached a new audience over the past six weeks with a different buying journey.
 Or you may have lost clients that you’ll want to win back.
 Both will have different approaches.

 What are the best marketing channels to focus on right now?

 Marketing budgets in the UK have declined at the fastest rate since the 2008 crisis, which proves that we’ve all just ‘held our breath’.
 As we also learned from 2008, those companies who invested more in marketing during the recession, increased sales, and market share during and afterward.

 It’s worth remembering that overall interest has not diminished.
 People will still want a new car, house insurance, plumbing materials, lawyers.
 So, if you’re avoiding contact with your target group right now because you’re not operating, you may be ignored as soon as transactions pick up again.
 Focusing on top of funnel activity can help to prepare for future launches and provide a needed boost when we start transitioning back to normal.